mmorenoverdu/HLJT/HLJT_online/Readme_HLJT_online.md

 	-The set of angles to rotate the stimuli in the task.
 The experiment will look for the specific Excel file.

-	-Options: 8 with increments of 45 (default)/4 with increments of 90 /6 with increments of 60  /12 with increments of 90 .
+	-Options: 8 with increments of 45 degrees (default)/4 with increments of 90 /6 with increments of 60  /12 with increments of 90 .

 -hands_views: mandatory.